luismarques/qemu/docs/opentitan/darjeeling.md

   For now, bus 0 is assigned to the SPI Host controller with an external flash storage.
 See also Flash controller section.

+### Reset Manager

+It is possible to limit the number of times the VM reboots the guest.
+This option may be useful during the development process when an issue in the early FW stages - such as the ROM - causes an endless reboot cycles of the guest.

+To limit the reboot cyckes, use the `-global ot-rstmgr.fatal_reset=<N>` option, where `N` is an unsigned integer.
+This option forces the QEMU VM to exit the N^th^ time the reset manager receives a reset request, rather than rebooting the whole machine endlessly as the default behavior.

 ### UART